alectronical/alectronical.github.io/README.md

 Go to "Addons"

 * In Addons, install an addon from zip.
 When it asks for the location, select "Grogu Repo", and install plugin.video.grogu-x.xx.zip

-* Go back to Addons install, but this time, select "Install from repository"

-Select the "Grogu Repository"

 * Go into the "Video add-ons" section in the repo, and you'll find Grogu